 Wireless connectivity is provided by a removable Intel 8265 802.11a/b/g/n/ac WiFi and Bluetooth 4.1 card.
 An Intel I219-V chip provides ethernet connectivity and requires an external dongle for the physical cable connection.

 The screen hinge is rather tight, making it difficult to open with one hand.
 The tradeoff is that the screen does not wobble in the least bit when typing.

-reasonable and medium-pitched, rather than a high-pitched whine like on some
+rather than a high-pitched whine like on some laptops.

 The palm rest and keyboard area remain cool during high CPU utilization.

 Unfortunately there is some minor coil whine from the top middle of the keyboard

 area that only seems to be present at idle and can only be heard in a completely

 Any constant CPU usage will make the noise go away, though disk activity makes it